Back to school: how do co-parents decide?

 • Posted

-We can’t agree on where to send our child to school.
-How do we decide?
+We can’t agree on whether to send our child back to school or not.
+Who gets to decide?

-It may be that once both parents have had the opportunity to voice their concerns in an appropriate environment, they are better placed to agree on what is best for their child.
+In the first instance, the child’s parents could attend mediation to have further discussion about the child returning to school and try to agree on a way forward.
+It may be that once both parents have had the opportunity to voice their concerns, in an appropriate environment, they are better placed to agree on what is best for their child.

-If an agreement cannot be reached, it could then be helpful to speak to a family solicitor who specialises in child law about your concerns and the next steps.
-They will set out your concerns and proposals to the other parent or their solicitor, which will start the process of negotiation.
+If an agreement cannot be reached, then it can often prove helpful to see if an agreement can be reached with the assistance of family solicitors.
+You would discuss your concerns with your solicitor who would then provide you with detailed legal advice.
+Your solicitor could then set out your concerns and proposals to the other parent or their solicitor, which will start the process of negotiation.
 It may be that an agreement can’t be reached straight away.
-However, by having an experienced family solicitor at your side, you are more likely to reach an agreement sooner rather than later.
+However, by having an experienced family solicitor at your side, you are more likely to be able to reach an agreement sooner rather than later.

-If this does not resolve the matter, an application could be issued with the court to deal with this specific issue.
+Failing that, an application could be issued with the court to deal with this specific issue.
 The court’s paramount concern is the child’s welfare and what is in that particular child’s best interests.
-Several factors will be taken into account, such as where the child lives or any additional needs they may have.
+The court will have to take into account a number of factors, such as whether the child/household is shielding or self-isolating.
+The court will also have to take into account what education provision is in place if that child is not attending school.

-My child is being sent to a school without my consent.
+My child is being sent back to school without my consent.
 What can I do?

-If your child is currently being sent to a school without your consent, we would advise that you contact us as a matter of urgency so that we can discuss the precise circumstances of your matter and advise you on the options that are available to you.
+If your child is currently being sent to school without your consent, we’d advise that you contact us as a matter of urgency so that we can obtain further information from you and provide you with more specific advice.

 Contact our child law solicitors today